Moglius/deploy-aws-stuff/README.md

-# Deploy AWS stuffs
-Deploy DNS automation in AWS
+# Deploy stuffs in AWS

-## Services

-1. Lambda
-2. EventBridge rule
-3. Route53
+A new way to deploy